hanshuebner/netzhansa/content/post/vintage-computing-retreat/index.md

 sense to not require in-field alignment as that'd be hard to do in a reliable fashion anyway.

-I was out of luck, however, and could not get the E03 message produced by TEST 01 to go away.
+I was out of luck, however, and could not get the <b class="led">E03</b> message produced by test <b class="led">01</b> to go away.
 With the little experience that I have with troubleshooting these drives, I'm going to conclude that all the heads have corroded enough to not work anymore, and that a new, working head assembly is required to restore the PDP-11 drive to working order.

 On to the other TU81, which sits next to the [VAX-11/750](https://en.wikiversity.org/wiki/DEC_VAX-11/750_(computer)):